pjambet/til-rb/README.md

 ```

 _fzf is technically not a hard requirement, we really could have a slightly different workflow if it's not available.
-Given that I currently the only user, there's no need to change this at the moment, but if you'd like to use this gem
+Given that I currently am the only user, there's no need to change this at the moment, but if you'd like to use this
-without `fzf`, let me know and I'll happily work on it!_
+gem without `fzf`, let me know and I'll happily work on it!_

 ### Step 2: Create a GitHub repo